-New development will be required to protect and enhance existing natural features of sites and provide at least 10% net gain in biodiversity.
-Provision of appropriate species-related measures will be required in new buildings, including, for example, swift bricks, bat and owl boxes and the incorporation of native species into landscaping schemes.
+New development will be required to protect and enhance existing natural features of sites and where appropriate, provide at least 10% net gain in biodiversity.
+Provision of appropriate species-related measures will be required in new buildings, including, for example, Swift bricks, bat and owl boxes and the incorporation of native species into landscaping schemes.
+In circumstances where the biodiversity net gain cannot be accommodated on site, the provision will be provided within the Parish.